kyverno/KDP/proposals/mutate_existing_resources.md

 ### Apply Policies

 Kyverno will mutate target(existing) resources in the background, not through the webhook.
-Since the trigger resources are watched via admission webhook (all instances will be active in HA), we need to create an itermediate resource to store the change request, and reconcile it in the background to apply such policies, similarly to how the generate controller reconciles generate requests.
+Since the trigger resources are watched via admission webhook (all instances will be active in HA), we need to create an intermediate resource to store the change request, and reconcile it in the background to apply such policies, similarly to how the generate controller reconciles generate requests.
 Once an event is received in the admission webhook, Kyverno will block the request until it creates the change request to the cluster.
 In this way, Kyverno is able to recover from failures in case it crashes in between.

 ### Mutate Existing Resources

-The dynamic client will be used to fetch and upadate the target resources.
+The dynamic client will be used to fetch and update the target resources.